jvanstone/Canadainfo/README.md

-# canadian-guide
+# canada info
  WordPress Theme

-	This theme is a work in progress.
-Some files are in the theme as place holders.
+	Custom made theme that has Cookie-Pop-up.
+	 Plugin Add-ons:
+	 >> Crossword Plugin
+	 >> Canadian-guide members.
+It is a plugin that has been customized form PMPRO to reflect the needs of the clients Subsscription site.